plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

 <div class="myreply">
-  Maybe you should get out more.
+  Pete, maybe you should get out more.

   Roughly half of the country voted for the anti-DEI candidate in 2024.